Giovanni Urbinati

-Giovanni Urbinati (aka Gio) is an Italian ceramist and sculptor.

-He currently lives in Rimini, Italy, and he has been exhibited both in Italy and abroad.
+Giovanni Urbinati (17 August 1946 – 2 May 2023) was an Italian ceramist and sculptor.
+He lived in Rimini, and he was exhibited both in Italy and abroad.

 Biography

 Giovanni Urbinati started the ceramist craft in 1965 at the atelier “Ceramica Stella Alpina”.

-In the 1969 he opened his first workshop in Rimini and he started his research on materials, glazes and luster.
+In 1969 he opened his first workshop in Rimini and he started his research on materials, glazes and luster.

-Gio' mould and fired any kind of earth : clay, gres, porcelain and even earth from his garden.
+Gio' moulded and fired any kind of earth: clay, grass, porcelain and even earth from his garden.